Access4all/adg/pages/examples/tables/bad-examples/README.md

 ![The bookmarklet "Contents Structured" applied to the table](_media/the-bookmarklet-contents-structured-applied-to-the-table.png){.image}

-# A table with only horizontal header cells
+# Header cells for columns, but not for rows

 The table in the following example indeed has a header cell for each column (the top row), but the data rows don't have one.